PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### What are system requirements for v1.7?

-Nothing is set in stone yet (and we won't have proper benchmarks before the first beta version), but you can bet it will at least be [the same as for Symfony 2.8](http://symfony.com/doc/2.8/reference/requirements.html).
-Also, we announced in June 2015 that [PrestaShop was moving to PHP 5.4](http://build.prestashop.com/news/Dropping-support-php52-and-53/).
+We announced in June 2015 that [PrestaShop was moving to PHP 5.4](http://build.prestashop.com/news/Dropping-support-php52-and-53/).
+For a more complete picture, [check the Getting Started guide](http://doc.prestashop.com/display/PS17/What+you+need+to+get+started).

-As for server capability, well, let's just say "the more the better" for now, but in any case, it will most definitely be higher than for 1.6.

 ### Where is the development source code for PS 1.7?

 The bulk of the 1.7 work is being done on [the ‘develop’ branch of the PrestaShop GitHub repository](https://github.com/PrestaShop/PrestaShop/tree/develop).<br/>
-You can download it and test it right now -- and [give us feedback](http://forge.prestashop.com/secure/CreateIssue%21default.jspa?selectedProjectId=11322&issuetype=1)!

 ### Can anyone install the development version, available on GitHub?